OohWhatever/STDstatistics/README.md

 >Here you need to change soime parameters like {Your-GitHub-login} to your login, { secrets.README_WORKFLOW } to name of your github secret and {Standoff365-login} to your actual login
 ## Create first img file

-Push to your repo emty data.svg file in `/img` folder or you can download it from `https://stdstatistics.onrender.com/generate-svg?username={Standoff365-login}`
+Push to your repo emty data.svg or bbdata.svg file in `/img` folder or you can download it from `https://stdstatistics.onrender.com/`

 ![image](https://github.com/OohWhatever/STDstatistics/assets/41408448/bc51fc78-261e-4bcf-92b4-2abd1cc55af5)